Cire perdue, C. Valsuani

 – WAX / A.VALSUANI / LOST

-In Bagneux, Attilio Valsuani appears as owner of a workshop at 1 rue Gustave Tricard from 1929, a house on rue Limours, and a small house at 44 route d’Orléans from 1934.
+In Bagneux, Attilio Valsuani is listed as owner of a workshop at 1 Rue Gustave Tricard from 1929, a house on Rue Limours, and a small house at 44 Route d'Orléans from 1934.

 III – 2) VALSUANI Lucien

-The foundry was passed to Attilio’s son, Lucien; he was listed as owner in 1972; his address was 2 avenue de Touraine, Sceaux.
+The foundry was inherited by Attilio’s son Lucien, listed as owner in 1972; address: 2 Avenue de Touraine, Sceaux.

-Claude succeeded Lucien as company head at an unknown date (not to be confused with his great-uncle; see previous entry).
-Talented at patinas, he was less skilled at business management, and his passion for luxury led to his ruin.
+Claude succeeded Lucien at an unknown date (not to be confused with his great-uncle).
+Talented with patinas, he was less successful at company management, and his passion for luxury led to ruin.

-In 1977, business taxes were collected from “Établissements Valsuani et fils SARL,” which oddly described themselves as a custom lead foundry.
+In 1977, tax was collected by "Établissements Valsuani et fils SARL,” described oddly as a custom lead foundry.

-After a long stay abroad, he joined the Delval company in 1983.
-In 1986, he left Gerard Delmas and opened his own foundry in Paunat, Dordogne, working under the “T. Valsuani” mark.
+After a long stay abroad, joined the Delval company in 1983.
+In 1986 split with Gérard Delmas and opened his own foundry in Paunat, Dordogne, working as “T. Valsuani.”
+Gérard Delmas became sole owner of Delval, see Section IV.

 IV – AFTER VALSUANI: DELVAL